SpoddyCoder/scube-tools/README.md

 ## `find-pod-and`

-Beacuse who hasn't had enough of using `kubectl` to query running pods?...
+Because who hasn't had enough of using `kubectl` to query running pods?...
 Then copy-pasting auto-generated deployment id's into a second `kubectl` command... which you often forget the exact syntax for...
 Only to find out it has multiple containers... which you need to `kubectl` query...
 And then rerun th...
 FML!